stephen-bapple/jokes-on-the-go/README.md

 ### protoc-gen-grpc-kotlin.sh
 The script `./protoc-gen-grpc-kotlin.sh` is used as a facade to the .jar file plugin for kotlin code stub generation.
 The protoc compiler expects a direct executable, requiring wrapping the jar.

-## Directory
-### client
-This folder holds temporary test code for developing the server's capabilities.
-I am planning to replace it with a separate mobile app, perhaps in another repo.

-### protbuf
-This folder holds protobuf definitions and generated stubs.

-### server
-This folder holds the Go code for the gRPC server.